- Key principles

 - Recent developments

-- Pending the appeal of SFO v ENRC in July 2018, three judgments have provided further analysis on the issue of litigation privilege:
+- Pending the results of ENRC’s appeal, two judgments have provided further analysis on the issue of litigation privilege:

-- In the same month, the Court of Appeal in R v Jukes endorsed ENRC on the issue of when criminal proceedings are in contemplation.
+- More recently, the Court of Appeal in R v Jukes endorsed ENRC on the issue of when criminal proceedings are in contemplation.
 Mr Jukes appealed his conviction on the basis that prosecution evidence was inadmissible on grounds of litigation privilege.
 The Court found that there was no reasonable contemplation of litigation.
 Expressly endorsing Andrews J in ENRC, the Court of Appeal held that a criminal investigation “is not adversarial litigation” and “does not necessarily equate to the reasonable contemplation of a prosecution.”
 Therefore, the high bar for asserting litigation privilege in the context of criminal investigations remains.

-- In April 2018, SFO Case Controller John Gibson commented that “where the SFO sees an overly ambitious claim of privilege, we will, and indeed should, challenge such a claim…There is also an argument to suggest that in specific circumstances [the SFO] may be obliged to challenge overly ambitious privilege claims”.
-There is no doubt that, following criticism of the agency in the XYZ judicial review, the SFO will be under pressure to pursue documents created in an investigation over which a company seeks to claim privilege.
+- Further, in April 2018, SFO Case Controller John Gibson commented that “where the SFO sees an overly ambitious claim of privilege, we will, and indeed should, challenge such a claim…There is also an argument to suggest that in specific circumstances [the SFO] may be obliged to challenge overly ambitious privilege claims”.
 If a company wants to undertake an internal investigation but retain litigation privilege, Mr. Gibson suggests that the question is: what is motivating the company to preserve litigation privilege?
 He goes on to suggest that part of the answer would be to communicate with the SFO about what the company is doing and how it is conducting its investigation.
 In light of Mr Gibson’s comments, the ENRC appeal takes on even greater significance for the conduct of investigations in the UK.

 - Practical tips in an investigation